SitekickRemastered/Discord-Bots/README.md

 If running with the `.jar`, the `.env` file should be placed in the same directory as the `.jar`.

-There should be two files named `messageId1.txt` and `messageId2.txt` also located in same directory.
+There should be two files named `metricsMessageId.txt` and `roleMessageId.txt` also located in same directory.